SkynetLabs/skynet-docs/source/v4/includes/_updating.md

 Please do a search for any instance of `datakey` (case-sensitive) in your code and replace it with `dataKey`.

-### The getEntry timeout option has been removed as it no longer has an effect.
+### The getEntry timeout option has been removed as it no longer has an effect

 ```javascript
 await client.registry.getEntry(publicKey, dataKey, { timeout: 10 });